Motive-Cryptocurrency/Motive-Core/README.md

     - no spaces and only latin characters in the path to the NRS installation directory
     - known jetty issue

+  - If you don't find any peers, add n.motive.network

 ----
 ## Further Reading ##